mgmarino/OrcaROOT/README.txt

 - testStopper: tests/debugs the stopper thread.
 - testUtil: hello world using ORLogger.

+Bindings
+- If OrcaROOT can build python bindings, it will try to build them.
+This allows OrcaROOT to be called through to using pyROOT.
+See the Bindings/README.txt file for more information.

 IV.
 ToDo:
 - check throughput/benchmark -- is it getting all the data?
 Any